 Place the plant in the hole so that the plant sits slightly higher than it did in the original container.
 Backfill the planting hole and firmly tamp the soil.
 Water the tree immediately after planting.
 If you're planting multiple trees, space them 15 to 20 feet apart.

 Mulching around grapefruit trees isn't recommended.
 If you feel compelled to mulch around your new tree, make sure you keep the mulch at least a foot away from the trunk.

 Like most young plants, grapefruit trees do better if they don't have to compete with grass and weeds.
 Grapefruit is sensitive to herbicides, however, so it's best to remove weeds by hand.
 If you need to spray for weeds, carefully wrap the trunk of your grapefruit tree in aluminum foil first to protect it from the chemicals.
 When applying the herbicide, do so carefully, keeping the chemicals directed at the ground and being careful not to spray the leaves of your grapefruit tree.

 In What Zone Does Grapefruit Grow Best?

 Grapefruit trees like warm days and nights but can survive temperatures in the 20-degree-Fahrenheit range when properly sheltered.
-Trees planted in USDA hardiness zones 9 and above will do well but the warmer, the better.
+Trees planted in USDA plant hardiness zones 9 and warmer will do well but the warmer, the better.
 If you grow grapefruit in zone 9, know that you'll have to cover your grapefruit tree from time to time when the temperature dips and frost looms.
 Remember that grapefruits are a bit less cold hardy than oranges.